aperofsky/markdown-cv/index.md

 **Fogarty International Center, U.S. National Institutes of Health**<br/>
 Division of International Epidemiology and Population Studies<br/>
 Advisor: Cécile Viboud<br/>
-* **Led interdisciplinary research linking influenza epidemiological and evolutionary dynamics** in collaboration with researchers at Fred Hutch, Mt.
+* **Led interdisciplinary research linking influenza epidemiological and evolutionary dynamics**, in collaboration with researchers at Fred Hutch, Mt.
 Sinai, U.S. CDC, and WHO, revealing how viral evolution affects seasonal epidemic patterns in the U.S., with implications for genomic surveillance, outbreak prediction, and vaccine development
 * **Delivered high-performing forecasts as NIH representative for U.S. Department of Defense Infectious Disease Forecasting Collaboration** (2019-2022), providing weekly predictions of COVID-19 and influenza cases for U.S. military bases that consistently outperformed internal DoD models
 * **Led COVID-19 healthcare impact analysis in South Africa**, in collaboration with National Institute for Communicable Diseases and the country's largest private healthcare system
-* **Co-led swine influenza transmission research with Ohio State veterinarians**, characterizing viral spread across networks of exhibition swine shows in the U.S. Midwest and contributing to understanding of zoonotic transmission pathways and development of targeted interventions
+* **Co-led swine influenza transmission research with Ohio State researchers**, characterizing viral spread across networks of exhibition swine shows and contributing to understanding of zoonotic transmission pathways and development of targeted interventions

 `Aug 2011–Aug 2018`
 ### Doctoral Researcher
 **Department of Integrative Biology, The University of Texas at Austin**<br/>
 Graduate Program in Ecology, Evolution, & Behavior<br/>
-Dissertation: "Ecological, Evolutionary, and Behavioral Determinants of Gut Microbiomes in Malagasy Mammals"<br/>
 Advisor: Lauren Ancel Meyers<br/>
 * **Independently designed and executed interdisciplinary research program** integrating field data collection, high-throughput sequencing, and computational modeling to study gut microbiome dynamics in wild lemur populations
 * **Planned and managed international field research operations conducting 5 months of fieldwork in Madagascar**, obtaining research permits and coordinating sample collection, transport, and laboratory processing